 Situated alongside the Grand Union Canal, the waterside café has views of the narrow-boats and surrounding countryside and makes the perfect place to eat, drink and relax.

-Co-located with Grebe Canal Cruises at Pitstone Wharf, with seating both inside and outside the café it is an ideal place to visit whatever the weather.
-Range of homemade fare including full breakfasts, soups, lunches, salads, sandwiches, cream teas and cakes.
+Located at Pitstone Wharf, with seating both inside and outside the café it is an ideal place to visit whatever the weather.
+We offer a range of homemade fare including full breakfasts, soups, lunches, salads, sandwiches, cream teas and cakes.